loreanvictor/streamlet/docs/protocol.md

 1. A source **MAY** end a stream **IF AND ONLY IF** all of the conditions of (2) hold.
 The source **MAY** provide a reason (e.g. error).
 The source **SHALL NOT** end the stream even if one of the conditions of (2) does not hold.

+1. A sink **MAY** start a stream **IF AND ONLY IF** all of the following conditions hold.
+A sink **SHALL NOT** start the stream even if one of the following does not hold:
+    - The sink was connected to the source.
+    - The sink was greeted by the source.
+    - The sink has not started the stream yet, or it has stopped the stream after the last time it has started it.
+    - The source has not already ended the stream.

 1. A sink **MAY** stop a stream **IF AND ONLY IF** all of the conditions of (2) hold.
 The sink **MAY** provide a reason (e.g. error).
 The sink **SHALL NOT** stop the stream even if one of the conditions of (2) does not hold.

 <br><br>